Nikita-17-12/WeatherGraph/README.md

 # WeatherGraph

 We have completed the task.
 Kindly find update as below :-
-- We have using SwiftUI
+- We have used SwiftUI.
 - We have developed this task in xCode 15.1.
 - Task will run in iPhone device and in portrait mode.